igvteam/igv-docs/igv-docs/docs/tracks/vcf.md

 structural genetic variants.
 The format is further described on the [1000 Genomes project Web site](http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/VCF%20%28Variant%20Call%20Format%29%20version%204.0/encoding-structural-variants)
 .
+A consistent color scheme is used in the variant display row, which is the top row, for files with or without geneotypes.

+* blue - minor allele frequency/fraction is known from annotation or genotype data
+* grey - minor allele frequency is not known
+* red - height is proportional to minor allele frequency

 Viewing a VCF File with Genotypes
 ---------------------------------